 - If you’ve got enough client work for your team to do.

-- If you’re asking your team to spend too much time on administrative/non-billable tasks.
+- If you’re asking your team to spend too much time on administrative/non-Delivery tasks.

 - How efficiently you’re earning revenue / scoping work.